apmckinlay/natureapp/trees/westlar.md

 keywords: [tree,conifer]
 visibility: high
 ---
 Western Larches have bunches of 15-30 light green, feathery **needles** (less than 2 in long) at the end of short spurs.
 The needles turn bright yellow before dropping in autumn.
 The trees are up to 150-200 ft tall and 4-7 ft in diameter.
 The first **branches** are often 50 ft up the tree.
 Western Larches are found in moist locations on northern mountain slopes and valley bottoms.
+They usually grow alongside other trees in mixed forests.
+They become established more quickly than other trees after a fire so are occasionally found in clusters.

 Western Larches have thick grooved **bark** with reddish-orange scales.
 The small, reddish-brown **cones** have long, slender bracts sticking out beyond the scales.

+Hole-nesting birds are often able to find a home in Western Larches.

 **Could it be?** [Tamaracks](/trees/tam/), also known as **Eastern Larches**, can be found across Canada and northeastern United States.
 They're not as tall as Western Larches.